elchin-jafar/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 8 - delete key from dictionary <br />
 9 - multiply values of dictionary <br />
 10 - return key with biggest value <br />
+11 - return list according given list but multiply its elements to given num <br />